davisdre/CloudBuild-Build2/README.md

 # Introduction
-In this build we will be utilizing AWS to run our Python Flask application.
+In this build we will be utilizing AWS to run a WordPress application.
+You could use this as a website and/or blog.

 # Getting Started
 The following will help you get started with this build: